 Secular Sources Regarding the Death Penalty

-The website https://www.theguardian.com/us-news/2017/dec/13/us-death-sentences-executions-2017 reports that 23 people were executed and 39 sentenced to death in 2017 in the USA.
+An article on the website The Guardian (https://www.theguardian.com/us-news/2017/dec/13/us-death-sentences-executions-2017) reports that 23 people were executed and 39 sentenced to death in 2017 in the USA.
 There is no way of knowing how many of these people and the others in our country who are sentenced to death each year will subsequently be found innocent.

 According to another website, https://deathpenaltyinfo.org/documents/2017YrEnd, “There were five more exonerations from death row in the United States in 2017, bringing the total to 161 men and women exonerated since 1973. . . .”
 In other words, an average of approximately four people per year in the USA have been exonerated from death row since 1973.
 This raises the question as to how many of those who have been executed were innocent.
 It is tragic enough for a person to spend many years in prison for a crime that they did not commit, but it is arguably worse for a person to be executed for a crime if they are innocent of that crime.